 Scope Note: This class comprises physical features that are purposely created by human activity, such as scratches, artificial caves, artificial water channels, etc. In particular, it includes the information encoding features on mechanical or digital carriers.

-No assumptions are made as to the extent of modification required to justify regarding a feature as human-made.
-For example, rock art or even “cup and ring” carvings on bedrock are regarded as types of E25 Human-Made Feature.

 Examples:

 the Manchester Ship Canal (Famie, 1980)